 👪Why you'll love it

-Amazingly nutritious salad- High in potassium and vitamin C, it's hard for any vegetable to beat a beet (sorry, couldn't resist).
-When stored and prepared properly, beets have a wonderful robust flavor that's incredibly distinct and delicious (see Beets 101 for more info).
-Delicious results- I will be honest and tell you here that there is a little bit of work in prepping raw beets (especially if you're a rookie).
-But once that part is out of the way, it's smooth sailing to a delicious beet salad that looks so pretty at cookouts and tastes absolutely delicious with grilled meat and sandwiches!
+| Amazingly nutritious salad- High in potassium and vitamin C, it's hard for any vegetable to beat a beet (sorry, couldn't resist).
+When stored and prepared properly, beets have a wonderful robust flavor that's incredibly distinct and delicious.
+Delicious results- I will be honest and tell you here that there is a little bit of work in prepping raw beets.
+Although it can be a little messy and time consuming, the end result is totally worth it!
 Keeps well- Because this salad is pickled, it will last up to 1 week in the fridge when properly stored.
 You can also make this beet salad shelf stable and keep it for 6 months (more on that below). |

 🥘Ingredients